TheKr1z1s/MACChangerPy/README.md

 ```
 #### Example:

-use comand su to be a superuser, after this, use this command:
+use the command su to be a superuser, after this, use this command:
 ```
 su